read: read the content of the directory

 A common situation illustrating all this is user web sites.
 If a user's web page is

-' permission is needed for everyone on /
+then 'x' permission is needed for everyone on /,

 To delete a file requires both write (to modify the directory itself) and execute (to